 Abstract

-HEVC draft specification supports tiles in the main profile, which can be used to provide high-level parallelization of encoding and decoding.
+HEVC draft specification supports tiles in the Main profile, which can be used to provide high-level parallelization of encoding and decoding.
 Though the current design does not support it, tiles can also be used for region of interest coding.
 This contribution proposes to add syntax support to enable region of interest coding based on tiles.

 Motivations

 The HEVC draft specification [1] supports tiles that may be used for high-level parallelization of encoding and decoding.
 Though the current design does not support it, tiles can also be used to provide region of interest coding.
 Region of interest coding is a useful feature for many video applications.
 For example, when high resolution video is displayed on a mobile device with limited screen size, instead of the entire picture, the user often chooses to view only a portion of the picture by panning, zooming, and so on.
 Stanford researchers recently applied Region of Interest coding for e-learning in a project called ClassX [2].
+Figure 1 shows an example of ClassX Mobile with user zooming into the video.
 The underlying coding technology for ClassX is based on H.264/AVC.
-It is therefore of interest to also support ROI coding using HEVC.
+It follows that there exist applications for which ROI feature support in HEVC would be beneficial.

 Figure 1.
+ClassX Mobile

+Figure 2.
 Region of Interest and tiles

-Figure 1 shows an example where the picture is partitioned into 4 tiles, and where the ROI covers only the 2 tiles on the left.
+Figure 2shows an example where the picture is partitioned into 4 tiles, and where the ROI covers only the 2 tiles on the left.
 In the current HEVC draft spec, tiles 0 through 3 can be independently decoded for any given picture.
 Although decoding only the 2 tiles on the left is sufficient for displaying the ROI of the current picture, all tiles in the current picture still must be decoded such that future pictures can be correctly decoded using motion compensated prediction, that is, unless the current picture is a non-reference picture.

-In order to improve support for ROI coding using HEVC, it is proposed to add constraint to the range of motion compensated prediction to tiles, which are already independently decode-able units within one picture, and to signal such constraint in the bitstream to the decoder.
-We next discuss the necessary constraint on the range of MCP that the encoder must enforce such that decoding error is guaranteed to be localized at the decoder should it choose to only decode the ROI portion of the video sequence.
+In order to improve support for ROI coding using HEVC, it is proposed to constrain the range of motion compensated prediction to tiles, which are already independently decode-able units within one picture, and to signal such constraint in the bitstream to the decoder.
+We next discuss the necessary constraint on the range of MCP that the encoder must enforce such that decoding error is guaranteed to be localized at the decoder should it choose to only decode the tiles in which the ROI is contained.

 ROI tile sections